RatnadeepBiswakarma/edyst-task/README.md

+# Edyst Frontend Challenge

+---

+## About

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was coded as Edyst interview challenge.

-## Available Scripts
+## Instruction to run the project locally

+1. Clone or Download project to your local machine.
-In the project directory, you can run:
+2. `cd` to the project folder.

-### `npm start`
+3. Run `npm install` to install `npm` with dependencies (it will take some time based on your PC)

-Runs the app in the development mode.<br>
+4. Run `npm start` to start the the development server.
+5. By default one browser window will open
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. Or go to [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+## Others instructions

 ### `npm test`